jsimplicio/jsimplicio.github.io/_posts/2018-10-22-adding-collaborators-to-a-project.md

 * Re-design the experience of adding collaborators to a project.

 ### Key result
-* The new experience facilitates the act of adding members to a project by fixing the complicated old user experience.
+* The new adding collaborators experience facilitates the act of adding members to a project by eliminating the old complicated user experience.

 Before the engineering kick off meeting where we discuss how a feature is going to be built, I iterated on different designs during the design sprint.